karthick18/strava_elevation_adjust/README.md

 with a new segment and points with elevation adjusted.

-Needless to say that the elevation can only be adjusted if there are existing points that can add up to the required/net elevation again.
+Needless to say that the elevation can only be adjusted if there are existing points that can add up to the required/net elevation gain.

 Happy Hacking,